laktak/rsyncy/README.md

 $ rsync -a --info=progress2 -hv FROM/ TO | rsyncy
 ```

-At the moment `rsyncy` itself has no options and only supports my preferred way of viewing rsync progress.
+At the moment `rsyncy` itself has only one option, you can turn off colors via the `NO_COLOR=1` environment variable.

 ## lf support